amadeuio/typescript-exercises/README.md

 ### Usage 🖊️

-- Just write your solutions on each exercise file inside the `exercises` directory, `cd` inside of it and run `ts-node <filename>.ts` to run it and test if it works.
+- Just write your solutions on each exercise file inside the `exercises` directory, `cd` inside of it and run `ts-node <filename>.ts` to execute and test if it works.

 - When you are done, check the solution for the corresponding exercise inside the `solutions` directory.